Reform of the House of Lords: Brown Labour government

 On 19 July 2007, Jack Straw stated that the powers of the chamber, the method of election, financial packages and the number of members would yet again be discussed by a cross-party working group.
 The opposition's response was to suggest that "the real message in your statement today [is] that Lords reform is on ice until after the next election".

 On 14 May 2008, Gordon Brown announced that the government intended to publish a new white paper on lords reform.
 This was issued by the Secretary of State for Justice Jack Straw in July 2008, containing proposals to create a wholly elected second chamber.
 The proposals did not move forward to become legislation.
 While a renewed white paper was pointed to in 2009, none was published before the general election in 2010.
 The Labour Party's manifesto at that election proposed a referendum on an elected House of Lords by October 2011.

+Constitutional Reform and Governance Bill

+During the legislative passage of the Constitutional Reform and Governance Bill, the government decided it to amend it to include the provisions relating to the abolition of further hereditary peers by-elections to the House of Lords.
+These provisions were removed in order to pass the legislation through parliamentary wash-up procedure.